JFormDesigner/markdown-writer-fx/README.md

 ![Markdown Writer FX Screenshot](images/screenshot.png)

-For Markdown processing it uses [commonmark-java], a Java implementation of [CommonMark].
+For Markdown processing it uses [flexmark-java], a Java implementation of [CommonMark].

 Features
 --------